IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step01.md

 Third-party tools often deviate from the conventions of native Bash commands.
 For instance:

  - Their argument/option format may differ from those of standard bash commands.
- - They often lack a manual page accessible through the man command.
+ - They often lack a manual page accessible through the `man` command.
- - These tools do not support piping, which can limit their integration into workflows.
+ - These tools do not all support piping, which may limit their integration into workflows.
  - Many are designed as toolkits, offering a collection of utilities bundled together for specific tasks.

 There are no universal rules, and each tool needs to be explored individually.
-Consulting the help documentation is an essential part of learning how to use it.
+Consulting the help documentation is an essential part of learning how to use them.